-On the way, the sun broke through the grey behind me and cast an eerie golden light on the meadows and trees outside Philomath heightening the sense of adventure I feel about wandering into the woods with art supplies.
+On the way to Beazell Memorial the sun broke through the grey behind me and cast an eerie golden light on the meadows and trees heightening the adventure of wandering into the woods to sketch.
 At the park there is only one other car in the lot.
-I put on my boots and grab my pack, the sound of Plunckett Creek soothing me so deeply I feel like one of those compact sponges that expand when you put them in water.
+I put on my boots and grab my pack, the sound of Plunckett Creek opening me like one of those compact sponges when finally submerged in water.

-I head up the trail on the left, faint memories telling me it will loop around to the trail on the right.
+I head up the trail on the left imaginging it will loop around to the trail on the right.
 These woods are mossy, full of thin trees, some bowed over in grand arcs along the rushing creek, Pacific Wrens singing their long intricate warbles from every corner.

-Sometimes the expectation to gather sketches from which to paint hinders it’s own goal; as I look around for paintings the trees begin to look uniform and disorganized, a little on the bland side.
+Sometimes the expectation to gather sketches hinders it’s own goal; as I look around the trees begin to look uniform and disorganized, a little bland.

-I focus instead on hiking, the satisfying pull of the uphill, the clean, damp air, the cathedral of trees leaning over the trail from either side.
-When the path leads high above the creek in its tiny valley I stop to look out.
-It reminds me of Balch Creek in Portland and this memory of my favorite hike brings a pain to my heart.
-It’s not the kind of nostalgic devastation that has some redeeming poignancy.
-It is just an ache, unadulterated with any ideas that might define it as a loss to grieve or a plea to move back.
+I focus instead on the satisfying pull of the uphill, the clean, damp air, the cathedral of trees leaning over the trail from either side.
+When the path leads high above the creek I stop to look out.
+It reminds me of Balch Creek in Portland and brings a pain to my heart.
+Not the kind of nostalgic devastation that has some redeeming poignancy, just an ache, unadulterated with any ideas that might distinguish it as grief or longing.

-Looking for a job, moving, getting settled in a new routine, these all take time and time is the thing I covet: coming home at lunch to paint for 20 minutes, shirking off chores to write, staying up late to finish an illustration.
-It took so many years to learn how to make art instead of thinking about making art that I am wary of interrupting it, but this ache is not interested in practicalities.
+Looking for a job, moving, getting settled in a new routine, these take time and time is the thing I covet: coming home at lunch to paint, shirking off chores to write, staying up to finish an illustration.
+It took two decades to learn how to make art instead of thinking wishfully about it so I am wary of interruptions.

-I head back down the hill, stopping to check out possible painting spots.
-I am restless and every grouping of trees seems to be lacking in interest, too close together, too similar.
-The more spots I look at the less potential I see for a painting until I almost convince myself I do not even like painting trees.
+I head back down the hill, stopping to check out possible sketching spots.
+I am restless and every grouping of trees seems too close together, too similar.
+The more spots I look at the less potential I see until I almost believe I do not like painting trees.

-I remember a few years ago, walking down this hill with an ex boyfriend.
-He was trying to get back together without promising that anything would be different which was not enticing except that I loved the attention.
-Except that as we walked dozens of silvery butterflies fluttered about our feet, their blueish wings flashing here and there so quickly you could never get a good look at the almost iridescent color.
+A few years ago I walked down this same hill with an ex boyfriend.
+He was trying to get back together without promising that anything would be different.
+It was not enticing except for the attention.
+Except that dozens of silvery butterflies fluttered about our feet, their blueish wings flashing here and there so quickly you could never get a good look at the almost iridescent color.
 The power of butterflies to enchant a soft heart!
 The draw of things hinted at!
-We turned back before reaching the end of the trail and did not know we were on a dead end.
+We turned back before reaching the end of the trail never learning we were on a dead end.

-I stop to have a snack, decide the trees to my left will have to do; a mediocre painting day is more appealing than not even trying.
-As I sketch I see how the group of trees are unique, their lumpy moss coats, the way one has two branches arcing from either side, the little moon shaped piece of creek between them.
+I stop to have a snack, decide the trees to my left will do; a mediocre sketch is more appealing than not trying.
+As I draw I see how the group of trees are unique, their lumpy moss coats, the way one has two branches arcing from either side at the same altitude, the little moon shaped piece of creek between them.

-When I feel I have enough information to paint I pack up and head down the last leg of the trail, suddenly everything around me is an exquisite scene that would be lovely to sketch.
-The pain in my heart is gone, it’s question unanswered while the creek rushes by inviting me to come back and hike the other trail to its end.
+When I have enough information to paint from I pack up and head down the last leg of the trail.
+Suddenly everything around me is an exquisite scene that would be lovely to sketch.
+The pain in my heart is gone, it’s question unanswered while the creek rushes by reminding me there is another trail to take.